nam090320251/mcporter/docs/tool-calling.md

+---
+summary: 'Cheatsheet for the various mcporter call argument syntaxes and best practices.'
+read_when:
+  - 'Designing or debugging tool invocation UX'
+---

 # Tool Calling Cheatsheet

 mcporter accepts multiple argument styles so you can match whatever feels most natural in your shell or script.
 Every style feeds the same validation pipeline (schema-driven type coercion, required-field checks, enum hints), so pick the one that's easiest to type.